 I aim to teach and to inspire using visual images which makes learning faster, easier and more effective.

 Create with the junior judoka in mind.
-The kids form the base to the judo pyramid.
-We need to find ways to encourage and engage this age group.
+The kids form the base to the judo pyramid and we need to find ways to encourage and engage this age group.

 Keep it fun yet make sure it is serious fun, and don’t dumb it down.
 Use the lessons I’ve learnt during 40 years in judo to keep it real.

 Be in touch with the judo coaches who are running the day to day judo classes.
 Ask them for feedback.
 See what they need.

 Build a library of judo graphics.
 Visuals that help stimulate learning.
 Understand more and more about the importance of this method of learning.